 Be reminded that employees who separate from City service have 90 days from the date of separation to use pre-tax funds in their commuter account.
 For more detailed Commuter Benefits Program information visit www.commuterbenefitsnyc.com.

 Employees of the City of New York can use pre-tax and post-tax payroll deductions for certain public transportation costs through the Commuter Benefits Program.
 The current program is offered by Edenred Commuter Benefits, the City’s commuter benefits provider.

 Learn about the various plans.

 See Commuter FAQ.

 Sign Up for the program.

+The Commuter Benefits Program is for NYC government employees only and is offered by Edenred, the City’s commuter benefit provider.
 Members of the public, including businesses and their employees: get more information about the Commuter Benefits Law, or call 311.
 The Commuter Benefits Law requires certain businesses to offer their eligible employees a pre-tax transportation deduction.